Father Figures: A Song For You

 Dad

-About Colwyn
+About Junior

-Toronto resident Colwyn Burchall, Jr. is a stay-at-home dad, Literacy Specialist, freelance writer and author of three children’s books: Look for Me in the Whirlwind: A Story of Marcus Garvey, Freedom’s Flames: Slavery in Bermuda and the True Story of Sally Bassett and Dame Lois: The People’ s Advocate.
+Toronto resident Junior Burchall, Jr. is a stay-at-home dad, Literacy Specialist, freelance writer and author of three children’s books: Look for Me in the Whirlwind: A Story of Marcus Garvey, Freedom’s Flames: Slavery in Bermuda and the True Story of Sally Bassett and Dame Lois: The People’ s Advocate.
 He holds a Masters degree in Literacy Education from Mount Saint Vincent University.
 He is currently working on his fourth book, Brother Malcolm: The Life and Death of An African Revolutionary.
 It is tentatively scheduled for publication in the spring of 2014.
 Questions/ comments?
 Contact him at juniorburchall@hotmail.com